Professional Resume Template for Formal, Office and Business-Ready Applications

 - Professionals applying to corporate or formal environments where a clean, business-ready layout will usually perform better than a creative or highly stylized design.

-- Mid-level applicants who need one flexible format that can adapt across administration, business support, customer-facing office work, and project coordination.
+- Mid-level applicants who need a flexible format that can adapt across administration, business support, customer-facing office work, and project coordination.

 - Applicants targeting serious, recruiter-led hiring processes where presentation, readability, and professional tone matter almost as much as the content itself.